Variable pay in sales compensation and all you need to know about it

-Management by objectives can be implemented both in companies and other business where attitude is aimed at achieving a satisfactory result, but not necessarily financial.
-Therefore, it can be used in public institutions, foundations, associations, etc. This method is considered to be highly effective in achieving both strategic and operational goals of the business.
+Management by objectives can be implemented in companies or other businesses where the aim is achieving satisfactory results, but not necessarily financial benefits.
+Therefore, it can be used in public institutions, foundations, associations, etc. This method is considered to be highly effective in achieving both the strategic and operational goals of the business.

-From this point of view, the key is to adopt adequate goal and realization of it.
-Usually the supervisor has a moderating and controlling role.
+From this point of view, the key is to adopt an adequate goal and the realization of it.
+Usually, the supervisor has a moderating and controlling role.

-Subordinates are accounted for the effects of work as part of the desired effects.
-The settled goal should be a challenge for the employee, but at the same time it must be possible to achieve.
+Subordinates are accountable for the effects of the work as part of the desired results.
+The settled goal should be a challenge for the employee, but at the same time, it must be possible to achieve.

-Management by goals helps employees to set individual goals for the development, and thanks to development there is a possibility for incentive pay.
-This is a popular way for employees who are not in sales department or commission-free employees.
-Goals are usually set by individual employees together with their supervisors and are showing how they can contribute to their role and/or go beyond their day-to-day responsibilities.
+Management by goals helps employees set individual goals for development, and thanks to this development, there is a possibility for incentive pay.
+This is a popular way for employees who are not in the sales department or other commission-free employees.
+Goals are usually set by individual employees together with their supervisors and show how they can contribute to their role and/or go beyond their day-to-day responsibilities.
 Often, MBOs encourage collaboration and adopt innovative, creative ideas to help the company achieve its goals.

-Money motivates, therefore commission plan should effectively motivate sales representatives to successfully close deals.
-By rewarding or paying for your representative’s performance, you establish a direct link between performance and compensation, which is one of the best methods companies can use to motivate sales teams and to achieve corporate goals.
+Money motivates, therefore commission plans should effectively motivate sales reps to successfully close deals.
+By rewarding or paying for your representative’s performance, you establish a direct link between performance and compensation, which is one of the best methods companies can use to motivate sales teams and achieve corporate goals.

-Variable pay is an amazing motivational tool, but it may not be the best idea when introduced without proper implementation and proper selection of commission.
+Variable pay is an amazing motivational tool, but it may not be the best idea when introduced without proper implementation and selection of commissions.
 Remember: if you rely too much on incentive payments, sales reps get a lot of individuality and the ability to manage them is out of your hands.
-On the other hand, too little variable pay for performance and a high base salary can make sales representatives not inspired to work and achieve their goals.
+On the other hand, too little variable pay for performance and a high base salary can cause sales representatives to not be inspired to work and achieve their goals.

 Level of control over the sale

-if your sales representative uses a lot of help from other departments, or positioning and marketing are responsible for a large part of sales in your company, the salesperson’s incentive salary should be lower than in case when only the sales department works on the company’s profits.
+If your sales team uses a lot of help from other departments, or positioning and marketing are responsible for a large part of sales performance in your company, the salesperson’s salary commission should be lower than in cases when only the sales team works to achieve company goals.

 Basing the employee’s income on the results of the entire team

-Sales representatives should only be responsible for activities that they can control by themselves.
-Lowering the salary of the best sales representative because the team did not reach the required target may be seen as unfair and lead to the termination of employment of the best salespeople to the competitive company.
+Sales representatives should only be responsible for activities that they can control themselves.
+Lowering the base salary or salary commission of the best sales representative because the team did not reach the revenue targets may be seen as unfair and lead to them leaving for a competitor.
+Adjust sales compensation plans to the sales reps’ abilities

-Roles in the sales team often require specification of the level of variable pay.
-For example, variable pay is higher when you have more control over the results, so the account executive tends to have the highest variable pay level comparing to the team member because she/he has a direct impact on the closure of the transaction.
+Roles in sales teams often require specification of the level of variable pay.
+For example, variable pay is higher when you have more control over the results, so an account executive tends to have the highest variable pay level compared to sales team members because they have a direct impact on the closure of the transaction.

 Your team is made up of different people and their responsibilities vary.
-Not all sales roles are the same, so variable compensation should be based on the role’s responsibility.
+Not all sales roles are the same, so variable compensation should be based on the sales rep’s specific responsibility.
 While everyone has the same overarching goals, not all have the same responsibilities and decision-making powers.
-Role-based remuneration helps to improve the strengths of each position, motivate each person more effectively, basing rewards on activities and indicators that they can influence on a daily basis.
-As a result, the team is motivated, committed and inspired to achieve new goals.
+Role-based remuneration helps to improve the strengths of each position on the sales team, motivate each sales rep more effectively, and base rewards on activities and indicators that they can influence on a daily basis.
+As a result, the team is motivated, committed, and inspired to achieve new business goals.

 The impact of mixed pay on the employee and the company

-Well-prospering companies are well aware of the benefits of incentive pay and strive to maintain a competitive salary in order to minimize the turnover of good employees.
+Prospering companies are well aware of the benefits of sales incentives and sales compensation plans.
+Therefore, companies strive to maintain a competitive salary (base salary and commission) in order to minimize the turnover of good sales reps.

-The most important thing in this issue is balance.
-On the one hand, you need to motivate your sales representatives and guide their proper sales behavior, but on the other hand you also need to design your sales and bonus plan in such a way as to ultimately achieve your revenue and growth goals and increase your company’s profitability.
+The most important thing in a sales compensation plan’s creation is balance.
+You need to motivate your sales team and guide the sales reps’ behavior, but you also need to design your sales compensation plan to ultimately achieve your sales revenue and goals and increase your company’s profitability.